Zachary-Rude/chromepkg/README.md

 Help
 ----

-Please check out the [wiki](https://github.com/Zachary-Rude/chromepkg/wiki) to find out more information about Chromepkg including helpful tips, resource links and frequently asked questions.
+Please check out the [wiki](https://github.com/Zachary-Rude/chromepkg/wiki) to find out more information about ChromePKG including helpful tips, resource links and frequently asked questions.
 Also please check existing [issues](https://github.com/Zachary-Rude/chromepkg/issues) before submitting a new one.

 Usage
 -----